oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 ```

-Note that the version numbers may differ.
+The version numbers may differ.

 Towards the end of the output you can see that the Maven jandex plugin is run.